dengking/programming-language/docs/C-family-language/ABI/Name-mangling/Name-mangling.md

 void g (void) { int i = f(), j = f(0); }
 ```

-These are distinct functions, with no relation to each other apart from the name.
-The C++ compiler therefore will encode the type information in the symbol name, the result being something resembling:

 ```cpp
 int  __f_v (void) { return 1; }